-Cavan County Council have indicated their intention to undertake a residential development at a site in Widow's Row, Belturbet, Co.
+Cavan County Council have indicated their intention to undertake a residential development on a site at Portaliffe, Killashandra, Co.
 Cavan.
-The proposed works will involve:
+The works will involve the construction of eight semi-detached one-storey and two-storey dwellings.
+Planning also pertains to all ancillary and additional site works.